-While collecting payments remains difficult, the company recorded a low level of bad debts relative to overall sales.
+While collecting payments remains demanding, the company is well resourced in this area and recorded a low level of bad debts relative to overall sales.
 Compared with other trade and educational publishers, UNSW Press pursues a rigorous writedown policy for its publishing list.

-Cash reserves increased year-on-year by \$592,867.
+Cash reserves increased year-on-year by \$608,124.
 Payments to UNSW included rental of offices on the Cliffbrook campus and various IT services.
-There was a \$3,046 contribution to UNSW from Bookshop trading in 2014.